-These organizations are not associated with this website
+These organisations are not associated with this website

-Subway continues to buy eggs from suppliers who confine hens in cruel and dirty cages
+Subway continues to sell customers eggs from suppliers who confine hens in cruel and filthy battery cages

 Each mother hen spends nearly her entire life packed in a cage so small she can barely turn around

 Citations on the food safety risks and animal cruelty of battery cages:

 1: Van Hoorebeke S, Van Immerseel F, Schulz J, et al. 2010.
 Determination of the within and between flock prevalence and identification of risk factors for Salmonella infections in laying hen flocks housed in conventional and alternative systems.
 Preventive Veterinary Medicine 94(1-2):94-100.

 2: Snow LC, Davies RH, Christiansen KH, et al. 2010.
 Investigation of risk factors for Salmonella on commercial egg-laying farms in Great Britain, 2004-2005.
 Veterinary Record 166(19):579-86.